Join our community of websites already using SEOJuice to automate the boring SEO work.

 You don't need to churn out 3,000-word epics to rank.
 You need to know where to push, how to recycle, and when to stop writing entirely.
 These tips trim the fat from your content process without sacrificing results.

 Open up Google Search Console.
-Filter by queries where you're hovering in positions 6–15.
+Filter by queries where you're hovering in positions 6 to 15.
 Those are the ones within striking distance.
-A minor tweak — adding an internal link, updating a paragraph, cleaning up structure — can often bump you to page one.
+A minor tweak (adding an internal link, updating a paragraph, cleaning up structure) can often bump you to page one.
+Across the freelancer accounts I've watched move on our platform, pages already sitting in positions 6 to 15 are by far the cheapest wins per hour of work invested.
 No need to write a new post.
 You're just tightening screws on a page that already works.
+(Our free SEO audit surfaces striking-distance queries if you want a fast read on yours.)

 Example Table: Finding Quick Wins in GSC